FBI Again Calls For Magical Solution To Break Into Encrypted Phones - Slashdot

 I have been hearing Liberals and Progressives telling me for 2 weeks non-stop how the US Constitution only gives me the right to use whatever tools were in existence at the time it was written (or amended).
 Personal computing devices most certainly did not exist in the early 1790s when the amendments known as the Bill of Rights were adopted so they cannot possibly be covered by the 4th Amendment anymore than television and radio are covered by the 1st Amendment.

 Don't like it?
-Then get of the Leftist bandwag
+Then get of the Leftist bandwagon trying to completely ignore one-tenth of the Bill of Rights and stop promoting false ideas about what rights we have.

+If you support a string of lies against one right, those same lies will be used against your interests in regards to other rights.

 Re: (Score:1)